UbiquityRobotics/learn/quick_start/image_no_magni.md

 Ubiquity Robotics makes an image for the Raspberry Pi that it shares freely.
-This image is meant to support the Magni robot that we offer and we are not able to offer much assistance to the non-customers who wish to enjoy the usage of this image.
-We do offers some documents that users of the image may find helpful and so this page is meant to offer some assistance of the most likely questions people may have about the image.
+This image is meant to support the Magni robot that we offer and we are not able to give much assistance to those who don't have a Magni but who wish to use the image for their own projects.
+We do offer some documents that users of the image may find helpful and so this page is meant to offer some assistance of the most likely questions people may have about the image.